Do you feel swamped from the clutter in your house? Here’s how to declutter your house in one week!

 Clutter.
 Clutter everywhere.

-That stuff that has a sneaky way of getting into your house and staying put for the years to come.
-The stuff that you really don’t need, but keep around anyway.
+That stuff that has a sneaky way of getting into your house and staying put for the years and years.
+The stuff that you really don’t need, but you keep around anyway.

 Do you struggle with a clutter-filled house?
-I find it’s so easy to overlook how much stuff you have and really don’t use if you don’t go through it regularly, thus you bring more stuff into your house without ever taking anything out.
+It’s so easy to overlook how much stuff you truly have and how much stuff you really don’t use if you don’t purge your house regularly.
+And, when you don’t realize how much useless stuff you have, you end up bringing even MORE useless stuff into your house.

 How are you supposed to declutter a house that has stuff busting out of every closet?

 (THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOUR CONVENIENCE.
 YOU CAN READ OUR DISCLOSURE POLICY HERE.)

 When it comes to the clutter in our house, most of it is clothing clutter.
 I have always gotten hand-me-downs throughout my life, and that has resulted in me ALWAYS having way more clothes than I needed.
 I could never bring myself to turn the hand-me-downs down, because I thought I would hurt people’s feelings, and once I had them I struggled to get rid of them because they felt like they had been a gift to me, and I hate getting rid of gifts.

 Since I’ve had so many hand-me-downs coming in over the years (and I rarely ever got rid of any of them), the closet in our house quickly became cluttered, disorganized, and filled with clothes that I never wore.

 Even if the clothes were a couple sizes too big or a couple sizes too small, I still held on to them.